rishiswethan/Cancer-detection-using-CNN/README.md

 2. I've included the preprocessed image data.
 You can download it from [here](https://drive.google.com/open?id=17LR9ssbENit-3vsEAM63FptNasB5AHrr).
 Now place the 5 files that you just downloaded with the folder with the .py file

-3. Use "pip install package-name" to install the above packages
+3. Use "pip install package-name" to install the below packages

 4. You need to have the following python packages installed
 	* keras